Table of Contents

 Biometric limitations

-Biometrics are what most people think of when we talk about replacing passwords, although they’re more commonly used in combination with passwords as part MFA rather than instead of them.
+Biometrics are what most people think of when we talk about replacing passwords, although they’re more commonly used in combination with passwords as part of MFA rather than instead of them.
 Of course, the ubiquity of smartphones is the main reason biometrics have increased in popularity.
 Better sensors and improvements to face, voice, and fingerprint recognition (on PCs and tablets too) have made it a viable option.

 However, biometrics do have some limitations.
 Despite improved technology, there’s plenty of evidence of the wrong person’s faces and fingerprints unlocking a device.
 They also open up privacy concerns if an organization is considering rolling out biometric authentication.
 Your face and fingerprint are unique – but how are those biometric traits recorded, stored, and accessed?
 Some people might not like handing over even more personal data to companies like Apple, Google, and Microsoft.